codergeek121/custom_elements-rails/README.md

 # Custom Elements with Rails

-This gem provides a small js-helper, installation and generators to use custom elements in conjunction with `importmap-rails` gem.
+This gem provides a small js-helper, installation scripts and generators to use custom elements in conjunction with the `importmap-rails` gem.

 ## Usage

 ## Installation

 Add this line to your application's Gemfile:

 ```ruby